 Doorbell video cameras are becoming increasingly popular in neighborhoods across the country.
 Not only are they reasonably priced, but they are easy to install and operate, giving individuals and families additional surveillance for their homes.
-These cameras have their drawbacks, however.
+However, these cameras have their drawbacks.
 Their low-quality video recordings can prove problematic should attempts be made to forensically enhance footage.
-Let’s take a closer look at how doorbell video cameras are being used as evidentiary support and the advantages and disadvantages you should be aware of before purchasing these security measures for your home.
+Let’s take a closer look at how doorbell video cameras provide evidentiary support and the advantages and disadvantages you should be aware of before purchasing these security measures for your home.

 Doorbell Video Cameras as Evidence